KikoIsHere/ScrapingTask/README.md

 The FastAPI application can be started in a similar way by using powershell("./runApi") or shell/bash("sh runApi.sh | bash runApi.sh").

 The API has only 3 types of requests that can be send:

-GET:/articles - which gives you all the articles in the database GET:/articles/id - which gives you a specific article DELETE:/articles/id - which delets a specific article
+GET: /articles - which gives you all the articles in the database.

+GET: /articles/id - which gives you a specific article.

+DELETE: /articles/id - which delets a specific article.